MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

 - An Azure Quantum workspace in your Azure subscription.
 To create a workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

+> [!NOTE]
-A workspace is only required if you intend to run your Q# job on a target other than a simulator.
+> A quantum workspace is only required if you intend to run your Q# job on a hardware target rather than a simulator.
 This document describes how to execute the quantum algorithm on a simulator.

 ## Create a Q# library and an Azure Function host